lxgr-linux/lxgr-linux.github.io/content/posts/pokete_1.md

 draft: false
 ---

-Soon the next bigger version (0.7.0) of `Pokete` will be released, but what new features will this bring and why the last bigger update has in 2021?
+Soon the next bigger version (0.7.0) of [`Pokete`](https://github.com/lxgr-linux/pokete) will be released, but what new features will this bring?
 This is a more in depth Changelog.

 ## Under the hood